binder-project/binder-docs/markdown/custom-deployments.md

 # custom deployments

-If your needs go beyond the public cluster — maybe you want to use private data, or need to guarantee a certain number of slots — you might be interested in a custom deployment.
+If your needs extend beyond the public cluster — maybe you want to use private data, or need to guarantee a certain number of slots — you might be interested in a custom deployment.

 We've tried to make it as simple as possible to launch Binder deployments using either your own infrastructure or a cloud provider.
 The only requirements are node.js, Docker, and a Kubernetes cluster, and we provide a command line-tool `binder-control` to make configuration easy.

 The public Binder cluster is running on Google Compute Engine (GCE), and this is currently the most stable and well-tested deployment setting.
 You can launch a single machine on GCE to run all the Binder services and servers, and we have packaged all Binder components into Docker images, so that you can do all launching and configuration with the `binder-control` command-line tool.
 This guide will walk through that approach.

 However, the system can also adapt to your environment.
 If you want to use your own Kubernetes cluster, Binder can integrate with it entirely through the Kubernetes HTTP API, so it does not require SSH access to the cluster nodes.
-And each Binder server is designed to run independently, and the configuration files in `~/.binder` enable a variety of different deployment types.
+And each Binder server is designed to run independently, with the configuration files in `~/.binder` enabling a variety of different deployment types.

 ## launching a server